bartekmalinowski/Survive.pl/README.md

 Survive.pl is a community-driven app designed to monitor and review real-time natural disasters.
 Users can submit reports of natural disasters, which are then verified and approved by others within the community.

 ## Introduction

 The goal of Survive.pl is to create a reliable, real-time disaster monitoring system through crowd-sourced data.
 Users can submit reports on natural disasters such as earthquakes, floods, and wildfires, which are then peer-reviewed by other users to ensure accuracy and timeliness.
-# Survive.pl

-Survive.pl is a community-driven app designed to monitor and review real-time natural disasters.
-Users can submit reports of natural disasters, which are then verified and approved by others within the community.

-## Introduction

-The goal of Survive.pl is to create a reliable, real-time disaster monitoring system through crowd-sourced data.
-Users can submit reports on natural disasters such as earthquakes, floods, and wildfires, which are then peer-reviewed by other users to ensure accuracy and timeliness.